sc941737/linux-scripts/README.md

 **macspoof**:
 Changes user's MAC address to a randomly generated one.
 (Note: Script refers to wlan0 network.
 Use *ifconfig* command to make sure your network is also called wlan0 or else change the script adequatelly.)

+**monmod**:
+Switches network to monitor mode or back from monitor to managed.
+(Note: This will kill all network processes.)